microsoft/PowerToys/README.md

 ### 0.69 - March 2023 Update

 In this release, we focused on releasing new features, stability and improvements.
+Early notice for v0.70, we will be releasing it later in May 2023.

 **Highlights**